Franmil Reyes Player Props: Royals vs. Diamondbacks

 Franmil Reyes At The Plate

-- Reyes is batting .234 with two home runs and four walks.
+- Reyes has two home runs and four walks while hitting .220.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.